The remarkable truth about Predictive Sales Analytics & Controlling

 No organisation will survive the next decade without harvesting the power of predictive sales analytics.
 However, many sales leaders in Business-to-Business (B2B) still lack the understanding of its benefits or the infrastructure they need.

 Some ignore the value of their sales data, languishing unused in their ERP and CRM systems.
-Furthermore, B2B sales controllers are expected to gather an ever-increasing amount of sales data, for their sales leaders to neglect value extraction.
-And there is no value in the data if it is not used to improve revenues.
+Furthermore, B2B sales controllers are expected to gather an ever-increasing amount of sales data for their sales leaders to neglect value extraction.
+Moreover, there is no value in the data if it is not used to improve revenues.

 Predictive Sales Analytics offers the key to improved financial results and successful sales controlling.
 Already a 2013 study by Deloitte, “The Analytics Advantage”, found that 96 % of C-Suite managers believed that analytics – not only in sales – would become more critical in the coming years.
 The research stated two reasons for this optimistic view.
 First, a significant amount of data was still not adopted for decision-making.
 Second, many organisations employed only rudimentary analytical technology.

 Extracting value from sales data using predictive sales analytics is a three-step process.
-First, giving the data that organisations are already gathering, use in decision-making.
-That means sales leaders should start asking business questions.
-Executives should answer these questions with the available ERP and CRM data.
+First, using the data that organisations are already gathering for decision-making.
+Wise sales leaders start by asking business questions.
+Executives can answer these questions with the available ERP and CRM data.

-Second, sales controllers should match those business questions with their key performance indicators.
+Second, sales controllers can match those business questions with suitable performance indicators.
 Communication between sales controllers and sales leaders is, of course, vital.
 Third, accelerating sales processes.
 Let’s dig into these three steps.

 How can Predictive Sales Analytics help a B2B Sales Organization?
 Fast and Furious.

-Nowadays B2B sales world is more complicated.
+Nowadays, B2B sales world is more complicated.
 The whole buying experience has changed.
-Buyers are more demanding and better informed.
-The competition is fast to obtain any possible advantage.
+Today, buyers are more demanding and better informed, and the competition is fast to obtain any possible advantage.

-To extract value from ERP and CRM sales data, sales leaders should ask the business questions with a higher impact on revenues.
+To extract value from ERP and CRM sales data, sales leaders ask first the business questions with a higher impact on revenues.
 They usually depend on each company, its market challenge, and its sales force.
-For a complete ROI calculation, managers should also consider the cost of answering each question.
+For a complete ROI calculation, managers also consider the cost of answering each question.

 Sales leaders in – almost any – B2B business can start inquiring the following: